What is Trading Multiples?

 Box IPO Valuation using Trading Multiples

-- Since the median EV/Sales is around 7.7x and mean is around 9.5x, we may consider making 3 scenarios for valuations.
+- Since the median EV/Sales is around 7.7x, and the mean is around 9.5x, we may consider making 3 scenarios for valuations.

-Below table shows the per share price using the 3 scenarios.
+The below table shows the per-share price using the 3 scenarios.

 - Box Inc valuation range from $15.65 (pessimistic case) to $29.38 (optimistic case)

 - Most expected valuation for Box Inc using Relative Valuation is $21.40 (expected)